frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/asset-bundling.md

 folder of your app it will be automatically picked up by the bundler and compiled at `/assets/[app]/dist/js/main.bundle.[hash].js`.
-A unique hash computed from the contents of the output is also appended to the file name which is useful for cache busting in browsers.
+A unique hash computed from the contents of the output is also appended to the file name which is useful for cache-busting in browsers.

-Similarly, if there is file named `style.bundle.scss` in the public folder, it will be compiled to `/assets/[app]/dist/css/style.bundle.css`.
+Similarly, if there is a file named `style.bundle.scss` in the public folder, it will be compiled to `/assets/[app]/dist/css/style.bundle.css`.
 Notice, the extension changed from `.scss` from `.css` because browsers can understand CSS files but not SASS files.
-Bundle files can exist at any nesting level in the `public` folder, but it will always be compiled in either `dist/js` or `dist/css` depending upon it's type.
-This means if there is file at `public/main.bundle.js` and another file at `public/src/main.bundle.js` the compiled output of the latter will override.
+Bundle files can exist at any nesting level in the `public` folder, but they will always be compiled in either `dist/js` or `dist/css` depending upon their type.
+This means if there is a file at `public/main.bundle.js` and another file at `public/src/main.bundle.js` the compiled output of the latter will override.
 The bundler will also print a warning for such collisions.